 2. Find and follow a POC-led organization.
 Show up to public actions and meetings.
 Listen and learn.
 Donate time and money to mutual aid efforts.
 (If you are a rural church, check out this list by Rural Organizing Project.)

 3. Do Your Own Work.
 Pick a book, podcast or video.
 Read slowly and notice your experience: what happens in your body as you read?
 Reflect on your resistance, curiosity, grief or rage.
 What awareness or understanding or action is being called forth in this moment?
 Take notes or talk with a friend.
 Identify areas where you need to grow.

-3. Plan a movie night at your church.
-Make it a potluck and arrange for a facilitator to lead a discussion afterwards.
+4. Work as a church.
+Coordinate to show up to actions together.
+If you read a book or watch a movie, go beyond just watching and identify what concrete steps you’ll take as a result of what you have experienced.
 Check out this list of recommended videos.
 Contact us if you’re interested in borrowing a movie or need help purchasing a film.

-6. Re-imagine your church’s history.
+5. Re-learn your church’s history.
 Begin by hosting Walidah Imarisha’s excellent presentation “Why Aren’t There More Black People in Oregon?: A Hidden History” to learn more about our region’s history.
 Then learn more about the indigenous owners of your church’s land.
-(Archives exist at Pacific University, and Elizabeth is working on providing you with a resource guide for this work.)
+(Archives exist at Pacific University, and we are working on providing you with a resource guide for this work.)